 Use Microsoft Compliance Score to assess your risk

 Microsoft Compliance Score is a preview feature in the Microsoft 365 compliance center to help you understand your organization’s compliance posture and take actions to help reduce risks.
-After setting up Compliance Score, use the pre-configured IRAP template to help your organization meet the requirements for this regulation.
+After setting up Compliance Score, select the pre-configured IRAP template from the Template drop-down menu to help your organization meet the requirements for this regulation.